ctjong/orion/Readme.md

     }
     ```
     Please see the [configuration](#configuration) section for more configuration options.
-4. (Optional) Set up database tables based on the configuration you created using setup.js.
+4. Set up database tables based on the configuration you created using setup.js.
 The script is located at the root of the Orion module folder.
 It takes the configuration file path and the output file path as arguments.
     ```bash
     $ node node_modules/orion-api/setup.js ./config.js ./setup.sql
     ```